Help page

 No, to use randmice you do not need an account.

-The result of your randomization will be sent by email when it is ready.
+The result of your balancing run will be sent by email when it is ready.

-However, creating an account will help to keep track of all the randomization that will be performed.
+However, creating an account will help to keep track of all the balancing runs that will be performed.
 It will also help us to track activity and usage of our tool, to keep improving.
 If you want, create an account.

 Yes, fully free.